-Face pain is pain felt in any part of the face, including the mouth and eyes.
-Although it is normally caused by an injury or headache, facial pain may also be caused by a serious medical condition.
+Facial pain is pain felt in any part of the face, including the mouth and eyes.
+Although it’s normally due to an injury or a headache, facial pain may also be the result of a serious medical condition.

-- oral infections
+- an oral infection

-- facial injury
+- a facial injury

-More serious causes for facial pain include:
+More serious causes of facial pain include:

 - sinusitis (sinus infection)

-- nerve disorder
+- a nerve disorder

 - what part of your face is hurting

-- how often the pain is felt
+- how often you feel pain

 - exactly where the pain is coming from

-- what kind of pain is experienced
+- what kind of pain you feel

 - how long the pain lasts